-Special Maternity Leave and Personal / Carer's Leave
+30.6 Special Maternity Leave and Personal / Carer's Leave

-A female employee is entitled to a period of unpaid special maternity leave if she is not fit for work during that period because she has a pregnancy related illness or, she has been pregnant and the pregnancy ends within twenty eight (28) weeks before the expected date of birth other than by the birth of a living child.
-Alternatively, for illness other than the normal consequences of birth an employee is entitled to take accrued sick leave (either in addition to special maternity leave or instead of it).
-A medical certificate will be required.
+An employee is entitled to a period of 5-days paid special maternity leave if she is not fit for work during that period because she has a pregnancy related illness or, she has been pregnant, and the pregnancy ends within twenty (20) weeks before the expected date of birth other than by the birth of a living child.
+This paid leave does not accrue.

+Alternatively, an employee is entitled to take accrued sick leave or compassionate leave (either in addition to special maternity leave or instead of it) or unpaid special maternity leave.
+Evidence will be required to be provided to the employer, this can be in the form of a medical certificate completed by a medical practitioner or pharmacist or a statutory declaration.

+In instances, when an employee is undergoing IVF treatment, they are entitled to access 5-days paid special maternity leave.
+This entitlement does not accrue.

+If this leave is exhausted, an employee is entitled to access unpaid maternity leave or other paid leave entitlements such as, personal/carer’s leave or annual leave.

-Paternity / Partner Leave — non-primary carer
+30.7 Paternity / Partner Leave — non-primary carer